How to Master DBT’s TIPP Skills EASILY

 Or you might like to fill the sink with cold water and splash some of it on your face

-The other thing you can do if the sink is quite deep is lean forward and dunk your head into the water.
+If the sink is quite deep, you can also lean forward and dunk your head into the water.
 Make sure that your temples are covered if you do this.

 At the same time, hold your breath, count as high as you can, and then finally remove your head from the sink again.